Tags

 “There’s no place like home.”
 Dorothy, from The Wizard of Oz.

-There’s a New Moon Solar Eclipse at 9 degrees of security-conscious Cancer today (4:55 am EDT), the nurturing sign of Mother and our ancestral roots that is also linked to the past.
+There’s a New Moon Solar Eclipse at 9 degrees of security-conscious Cancer today (4:55 am), the nurturing sign of Mother and our ancestral roots that is also linked to the past.
 Eclipses are highly charged events that can have impact for up to six months.
-Too, the affects of an eclipse are often felt immediately, usually within a few days, on either side of the event (please refer to my other recent “eclipse blogs,” for more info about this subject).
+Too, the effects of an eclipse are often felt immediately, usually within a few days, on either side of the event.

 This lunation, in which the Sun and Moon are both conjunct in Cancer, also sets up a “grand cardinal cross,” or square in the sky, involving Uranus in Aries (personal freedom), Pluto in Capricorn (transformation), and Saturn in Libra (responsibility).
 New Moons usher in new beginnings, although Solar Eclipses can also bring about sudden endings, especially with respect to long-standing situations.

 The grand cardinal cross can also coincide with critical turning points, or releases in matters, that have us “springing into action,” as a response.
-Our “taking action” can also have the net affect of creating new beginnings for ourselves.
+Our taking action can also have the net effect of creating new beginnings for ourselves.
 Too, just as the cardinal signs (Aries, Cancer, Libra, and Capricorn) denote the arrival of the seasons, the activation of the cardinal cross can also denote pivotal life transitions.
-This “much ballyhooed configuration” is often a potent antidote or cure for any stagnating or fence-straddling tendencies.
+This much ballyhooed configuration is often a potent antidote or cure for any stagnating or fence-straddling tendencies.

 Today’s eclipse lunation will likely have us dealing with practical issues of our own basic survival and security, something that is central to the Cancer psyche.
 Cancer, insulated by its crab shell, is perennially wanting to shore up its defenses and protect itself, and its family members, from possible hostile forces in the outer world.
 Cancer rules the home (and the womb), our personal haven and private base of operations, to which we return each day to seek solace and nourishment (Cancer also rules the food supply and eating habits).

-Also, with the Eclipse’s square to freedom-loving, rebellious Uranus, in self-identity Aries, we may be tempted to be a bit more defiant now and break with convention in a bid to “do our own thing.”
+Also, with the Eclipse’s square to freedom-loving, rebellious Uranus, in self-identity Aries, we may be tempted to be a bit more defiant now and break with convention in a bid to do our own thing.
 Of course, the Eclipse’s square to taskmaster Saturn, in partnership Libra, should also serve to hold us accountable to others for our actions.
-Saturn rarely lets us off the hook.

 Pluto is also, however, not just about coping with less materially, or borrowing.
 It can also mean that we must pare down our range of activities, so that we can focus or concentrate our energies more.
 With both Pluto and Saturn, we tend to consolidate our forces.